-Pain Management & Interventional Spine Care
+Pain Specialist & Interventional Spine Care

 Many pain conditions can be treated with injections or more advanced procedures, and they can be an important part of your overall treatment plan.
 The type of procedure which may benefit you is determined by many factors including your symptoms, history, and x-ray or MRI results.
 Injections of the spine are generally performed with real-time x-ray guidance, while injections of the joints (knees, shoulders, etc) may be performed with ultrasound guidance.
 Some procedures are performed as a series spread over weeks or months, while others are performed less frequently.
 Your physician will discuss the pros and cons of the recommended procedure.